Rud156/ShooterGame/README.md

 ## TODOs (Current)

-- [ ] Switch to new Unity Input system
+- [ ] Add Damage and Health Systems (Both must be modifiable by effects)

 ## TODOs (Future)

 ### All characters heals HP when not in combat after sometime.

 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
-- [ ] Add Damage and Health Systems (Both must be modifiable by effects)
 - [ ] Use UIToolkit to make the UI
 - [ ] For Networking currently use Netcode for GameObjects as of now